Skipants/rspec-workshop/slides.md

 ```
 `expect...to` is RSpec's way of making an assertion.
 Part of the "Assert" step.

+# Running Your Tests

+- You run your whole suite with `bundle exec rspec`.
+- You can run one file with `bundle exec rspec filename`
+- Check `rspec --help` to see all the commands available

 # Unit Test Exercise

 Fill out the spec in spec/lib/string_spec.rb